Breazile/MandoPuterPi/README.md

 WORK IN PROGRESS - I will add details once I have my Pi Zero board and create the images

 These steps only apply to the Zero board (no Wi-Fi version).
+If you have a Raspberry Pi Zero W follow steps in 1a above.
 Setup is simple, we will complete these steps:
 - Download the right image to your PC and flash it to the SD card
 - Insert the SD card into the Pi and power on